NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Source-and-Config-File-Transformations.md

 #ms.custom:

 ---
-# Transforming Source Code and Configuration Files
+# Transforming source code and configuration files

 NuGet supports the ability to make transformations to source code and configuration files at package install and uninstall times.